vercel/next.js/docs/api-reference/next/server.md

 ---
-description: Learn about the Edge Middleware helpers and APIs.
+description: Learn about the server-only helpers for Middleware and Edge API Routes.
 ---

 # next/server

-The `next/server` module provides several exports for server-only helpers, such as [Middleware](/docs/middleware.md).
+`next/server` provides server-only helpers for use in [Middleware](/docs/middleware.md) and [Edge API Routes](/docs/api-routes/edge-api-routes.md).

 ## NextRequest